RebootJeff/rebootjeff.github.io/source/_posts/2013-09-10-coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1.markdown

 - Write down a ton of questions to ask for the final half/third of your interview.
 Asking a lot of questions makes you look AWESOME.
 	- Ask questions that show you're planning ahead (i.e., questions about logistics).
 	- Ask questions that show you're serious (i.e., very specific/thoughtful questions).
-- Be prepared to answer basic questions that you already answered in your applications forms.
+- Be prepared to answer basic questions that you already answered in your application forms.
 Examples:
 	- Why do you want to do a bootcamp?
 	- How did you hear about us?
 	- Why do you want to learn to code?
 	- Can you handle the intensity of our program?
 Are you sure?
 Are you sure you're sure?
 	- What prior programming experience do you have?
 - Do NOT panic during the technical portion of the interviews.
 If you don't know something, just admit it.
 They don't expect you to be an expert; they just want to see how much you know so far by asking progressively harder questions until they get to topics beyond your current experience.

+I panicked a bit in my Hack Reactor and RocketU interviews.
+In both cases, the interviewer was nice and helped me out.
+In both cases, I walked out with positive vibes.

 # Interview questions for YOU to ask